huggingface/blog/sentiment-analysis-python.md

 small_test_dataset = imdb["test"].shuffle(seed=42).select([i for i in list(range(300))])
 ```

-To preprocess our data, we will use [DistilBERT tokenizer](https://huggingface.co/docs/transformers/v4.15.0/en/model_doc/distilbert#transformers.DistilBertTokenizer):
+To preprocess our data, you will use [DistilBERT tokenizer](https://huggingface.co/docs/transformers/v4.15.0/en/model_doc/distilbert#transformers.DistilBertTokenizer):

 ```python
 from transformers import AutoTokenizer tokenizer = AutoTokenizer.from_pretrained("distilbert-base-uncased")
 ```

-Next, we will prepare the text inputs for the model for both splits of our dataset (training and test) by using the [map method](https://huggingface.co/docs/datasets/about_map_batch.html):
+Next, you will prepare the text inputs for the model for both splits of our dataset (training and test) by using the [map method](https://huggingface.co/docs/datasets/about_map_batch.html):

 ```python
 def preprocess_function(examples):